jarkkoorava/fuel-counter/README.md

 ## TODO
-Should complete the app so that it actually does somehting Should make proper use of labels instead of h2 headers for form elements
+Should complete the app so that it actually does somehting Should make proper use of labels instead of h2 headers for form elements Report travel time in hours, minutes and seconds